 But the tone of the training needs to be one that will be appealing to rural people.
 You can't take the same materials that would be used in a large city and expect the same response.

-Change the tone and language to the way that rural people speak.
+Change the tone and language to the way that rural people in your particular area speak.
 Make it friendly and folksy, and you'll communicate.
-The ideas need to be just as sophisticated, though.
+The ideas need to be quite sophisticated, though.

 Right now we think that rural community building needs to emphasize being positive about life, since there is plenty of discouragement to go around.
-We like the Be WUCA! approach of Frank and Kim Spillers--welcome, understand, comfort, appreciate.
+We like the Be WUCA! approach of Frank and Kim Spillers, which they summarize as Welcome, Understand, Comfort, Appreciate.

-If you're building capacity in a rural area in a developing country, where transportation and communication are challenging, you may have to bring people together for a few days.
+If you are building capacity in a rural area in a developing country, where transportation and communication are challenging, you may have to bring people together in one place for a few days.
+While there is rapid growth of cell phone usage in areas fairly remote from major cities, it makes sense that if you are training people to work with other people, face to face communication will work best.

 Use people who grew up in the area as trainers, if possible.
 Too often internationally the community development expert has been someone from an international or regional organization, large non-governmental organization, or relief agency.